redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 | `--collectCoverage` | Show test coverage summary and output info to `coverage` directory in project root.
 See this directory for an .html coverage report                            |
 | `--clearCache`      | Delete the Jest cache directory and exit without running tests                                                                                                 |

+> **Note** all other flags are passed onto the jest cli.
+So for example if you wanted to update your snapshots you can pass the `-u` flag

 ## serve

 Runs a server that serves both the api and the web sides.